Itamichan/CG_photography/testing/testing.md

 Was used for:
 * Testing the responsiveness of the web page.
-    * As an outcome I added media query for font size and image size in order to ensure their proper size and placement on different screen sizes.
+    * As an outcome I added media queries for font size and image size in order to ensure their proper size and placement on different screen sizes.
     * All main sections were put in Bootstrap containers in order to have easy flow of columns on different screen sizes.
-* Debugging - which allowed to identify incorrect use of bootstrap or CSS.
+* Debugging - which allowed to identify incorrect use of bootstrap or SCSS.

-As a result the web page looks good on all devices, such as mobile, tablet and desktop.
+As a result the web page looks good on different devices, such as mobile, tablet or desktop.

 ## Manual Testing

 Was used for:
-* To test links functionality.
+* To test links' functionality.
 As a result several dead links were found and updated.
 * To assess the flow and intuitiveness of the content placement.
 * To see web page's performance in different browsers, such as Chrome, Firefox and Safari.